nextuav/docs/docs/matrix-console/components/overview.md

 # Pilots

 - Details of all pilots will be displayed here.
-- This data can be sorted on the basis of ative and inactive pilot accounts.
+- This data can be sorted on the basis of active and inactive pilot accounts.
 ![Pilots](img/pilots.png)
 - Selecting a pilot's profile will display all their information and the list of drones they have access to.
 ![Pilot Profile](img/pilot-profile.png)